Cauda Equina Syndrome Claim Solicitors

 Compensation Claim Time Limits

 The deadline for making a medical negligence claim is three years from the date of an injury.
 However, if the person is under 18 years at the time, until the day before their 21st birthday.
-You don’t need to complete the claim in this period.
+In actuality, you don’t need to complete the claim in this window of time.
 However, it is important that you initiate it before then so contact The Medical Negligence Experts today.

 The Medical Negligence Experts can also assist if you have suffered another sort of medical negligence during pregnancy.
 Types of pregnancy and birth claims we handle include: